Ruskin College student terms and conditions

 2.6 Your contract with the College and the University will comprise the following:

-• 2.6.5 The College and University’s policies, procedures and regulations governing student behaviour including without limitation College Student Code of Conduct and IT usage policy (“Contract”).
+- 2.6.5 the College and University’s policies, procedures and regulations governing student behaviour including without limitation the College Student Code of Conduct and IT usage policy (“Contract”).

 3. Enrolment